 Are High-Mileage Vehicles Worth It?

 Owning a high-mileage vehicle can be worth it if you’re prepared to invest in its maintenance and upkeep.
 If you’re thinking about buying a used vehicle with high mileage, it’s best to look at the car’s history report to learn more about it.
-The history report can help you make an informed decision about the vehicle’s reliability and maintenance needs.
+FIXD Premium includes free Vehicle History Reports for any car you’re interested in.
+All you have to do is enter the VIN in the app and you’ll be able to see previous ownership information, accident history, and more.
+This history report can help you make an informed decision about the vehicle’s reliability and maintenance needs.

 Thanks to modern technology, the lifespan of the average vehicle is increasing.
 With good care and maintenance, modern vehicles can last 200,000 miles or more.
 Do your research and consider a variety of factors when deciding whether a high-mileage vehicle is a good investment for you.